-- Maintain the historic character, setting and identity of Nether and Upper Poppleton village core. - Manage the growth of new developments of housing and employment within the parished - Ensure that new development is built to be sustainable and commensurate with the rural - Ensure that any brown field sites are developed with the amenities1, facilities2 and road structures that will allow, maintain and enhance the identity of the community. - Promote development of brownfield sites as a priority over any Greenfield site or grade 1, grade 2 or grade 3a agricultural land classification (ACL).3
+- Maintain the historic character, setting and identity of Nether and Upper Poppleton village core. - Manage the growth of new developments of housing and employment within the parished areas. - Ensure that new development is built to be sustainable and commensurate with the rural setting. - Ensure that any brown field sites are be developed with the amenities1, facilities2 and road structures that will allow, maintain and enhance the identity of the community. - Promote development of brownfield sites as a priority over any Greenfield site or grade 1 or grade 2 grade 3a agricultural land classification (ACL).3

-Amenities definition: pleasantness, pleasant surroundings, open spaces, recreational spaces
+1 Amenities definition pleasantness , pleasant surroundings, open spaces, recreational spaces